Bumper (car): Physics

 Bumpers offer protection to other vehicle components by dissipating the kinetic energy generated by an impact.
 This energy is a function of vehicle mass and velocity squared.
 The kinetic energy is equal to 1/2 the product of the mass and the square of the speed.
 In formula form:

-A bumper that protects vehicle components from damage at 5 miles per hour must be four times stronger than a bumper that protects at 2.5 miles per hour, with the collision energy dissipation concentrated at the extreme front and rear of the vehicle.
+A bumper that protects vehicle components from damage at 5 miles per hour must be four times as tough as a bumper that protects at 2.5 miles per hour, with the collision energy dissipation concentrated at the extreme front and rear of the vehicle.
 Small increases in bumper protection can lead to weight gain and loss of fuel efficiency.

-Until 1959, such rigidity was seen as beneficial to occupant safety among automotive engineers.
+Until 1959, rigidity was seen as beneficial to occupant safety among automotive engineers.
 Modern theories of vehicle crashworthiness point in the opposite direction, towards vehicles that crumple progressively.
 A completely rigid vehicle might have excellent bumper protection for vehicle components, but would offer poor occupant safety.